A parent’s review of the Online Prodigy Math game

 For instance, during Pumpkinfest, non-members can purchase a pumpkin from the event shop, but members have three pumpkin designs to choose from.

 There’s also the Dark Tower, an area of the Prodigy World that is only available to members.
-Just for fun, Premium Members’ morph marbles make you look like a pet for a set amount of time.
+For fun, Premium Members’ “morph marbles” make you look like a pet for a set amount of time.
 There are also member-only potions that help you during battle to replenish power.
-Another factor, non-members are limited to 10 pets, Premium Members get 100 and get to evolve each one.
+Another factor, non-members are limited to 10 pets, and Premium Members get 100 and get to evolve each one.

-Prodigy pricing is $9.99 to $14.95 a month with annual prices from $75 to $100 a year.
-This could be a great Christmas Gift or birthday gift idea (here are other gift ideas, too).
+Prodigy pricing is $9.99 to $14.95 a month, with annual prices from $75 to $100 yearly.
+This could be a great Christmas Gift or birthday gift idea (here are other elementary-aged gift ideas, too).

 Create a Parent Prodigy Account